Blog

-The National Commission on the Role of Filipino Women (NCRFW) reported that, for the years 2000-2003, “female violence comprised more than 90% of all forms of abuse and violence and more than 90% of these reported cases were committed by the women’s intimate partners such as their husbands and live-in partners.”
+The National Commission on the Role of Filipino Women (NCRFW) previously reported that between 2000 and 2003, more than ninety (90%) percent of reported cases of violence against women were committed by the womenโs intimate partners, including husbands and live-in partners.

 After nine (9) years of spirited advocacy by women’s groups, Republic Act (R.A.)
 No. 9262 was enacted, entitled “An Act Defining Violence Against Women and Their Children, Providing for Protective Measures for Victims, Prescribing Penalties Therefor, and for Other Purposes.”
 The law took effect on March 27, 2004.1